hivdb/chiro-cms/resources/covid-review.md

 Most individuals recovering from SARS-CoV-2 develop significant titers of neutralizing antibodies[^10.1101/2020.03.30.20047365][^10.1101/2020.05.03.20084442].
 An increasing number of studies have reported the identification and characterization of MAbs cloned from B  cells of persons recovering from SARS-CoV-2 infection.
 With improvements in MAb technology, it has been predicted that under an extremely accelerated schedule, it likely that several MAbs will be available for phase I studies this summer[^10.1038/s41587-020-0512-5].

 Chen et al. reported that among 26 COVID-19 convalescent patients, most developed IgG S1-specific antibodies and three had antibodies that blocked S1-ACE2 binding[^10.1038/s41423-020-0426-7].
 Two MAbs cloned from these patients (311mab–31B5, 311mab−32D4) were shown to potently inhibit S1-ACE2 binding and block pseudovirus entry[^10.1038/s41423-020-0426-7].
 Brouwer et. al. cloned several highly potent ACE2-competing MAbs from convalescent patients including one which blocked infection at a concentration of 7 ng/ml (COVA-ID-2-15)[^10.1101/2020.05.12.088716].
 Zost et. al. isolated 386 SARS-CoV-2-reactive MAbs from two convalescent patients and grouped them into five classes according to their binding patterns and virus cross-reactivity[^10.1101/2020.05.12.091462].
 Class I bind stabilized trimeric prefusion S ectodomain (S2P<sub>ecto</sub>) and the RBD and are SARS-CoV-2 specific.
 Class II bind the same sites but cross-react with SARS-CoV.
 Class III bind S2P<sub>ecto</sub> and the S1 N-terminal domain and are SARS-CoV-2 specific.
 Class IV bind only S2P<sub>ecto</sub> and are SARS-CoV-2 specific.
 Class V bind only  S2P<sub>ecto</sub> and cross-react with SARS-CoV[^10.1101/2020.05.12.091462].
-Li et al reported that a highly potent SARS-CoV-2 specific MAb identified in a phage-display protected hACE2-transgenic mice from intranasal challenge[^10.1101/2020.05.13.093088].
+Li et al reported that a highly potent SARS-CoV-2 specific MAb identified by phage-display protected hACE2-transgenic mice from intranasal challenge[^10.1101/2020.05.13.093088].

 ___Conclusions: The ability of monoclonal antibodies to successfully treat Ebola suggests that monoclonal antibodies will be useful at both treating and preventing SARS-CoV-2 infections.
 During the past three weeks, eight groups have described the development of MAbs that are able to inhibit SARS-CoV-2 or both SARS-CoV and SARS-CoV-2 in vitro.___